Nanguan music: Diaspora

 Starting in the 17th century, the Hoklo people who immigrated from Fujian to Taiwan took with them informal folk music as well as more ritualized instrumental and operatic forms taught in amateur clubs, such as beiguan and nanguan.
 Large Hoklo diaspora can also be found in Malaysia, Guangdong, Hong Kong, Philippines, Singapore, Burma, Thailand and Indonesia, where they are usually referred to as Hokkien.

 In the 20th century, amidst the cultural shifts and modernising forces that swept through Taiwan, the preservation of Nanguan music - including its traditional instruments - became a focus on institutional and governmental efforts.
 Due to the significance as an intangible cultural heritage, Taiwan’s cultural bodies then initiated programs to document, teach, and promote Nanguan music in both the community, and academic settings.
 Ultimately, these efforts not only continue to reaffirm Nanguan music as a symbol of cultural identity and historical continuity.

 There are two nanguan associations in Singapore and there were formerly several in the Philippines; Tiong-Ho Long-Kun-sia is still active.
 Gang-a-tsui and Han-Tang Yuefu have popularized the nanguan ensemble abroad.
 A Quanzhou nanguan music ensemble was founded in the early 1960s, and there is a Fuzhou folk music ensemble, founded in 1990.

+The Histrocial Evolution of Nanguan Music in Taiwan

+Nanguan originated in Quanzhou(廣州), Fujian Province(福建), China, and is considered one of the oldest surviving forms of Chinese music, with historical roots tracing back to the Tang and Song dynasties.
+It was introduced to Taiwan during the eighteenth century by Minnan immigrants, for whom Nanguan served not only as a musical practice but also as an important cultural connection to their homeland.

+In Taiwan, Nanguan became especially popular among Han Chinese communities, particularly in southern regions such as Tainan and Lukang.
+Musicians organized themselves into associations known as guan-ge (館閣), which functioned as both musical and social institutions.
+These organizations coordinated rehearsals, ritual performances, festival activities, and community gatherings, allowing Nanguan to become deeply integrated into local social life.

+During the early twentieth century, Nanguan reached its peak popularity in Taiwan, with more than sixty Nanguan associations established across the island.
+However, modernization and changing social structures have gradually weakened many traditional practices.
+After 1949, a new wave of immigrants from Fujian brought additional Nanguan musicians to Taiwan, contributing to the preservation of the tradition.
+Organizations such as the Min Nan Yuefu, established in Taipei in 1961, became important centers for Nanguan performance and transmission.

+At the same time, cultural policy under the KMT(國民黨) government emphasized Mandarin, Chinese opera, and officially promoted forms of “national music.”
+Local Taiwanese traditions were often marginalized within this framework.
+By the 1970s, many Nanguan associations had disappeared, and the tradition survived mainly within a limited number of local communities.